compling-pots-stud/clembench_im_ispy/README.md

+# ISpy Game Setup

+## Environment Setup

+AI2Thor configuration is stored inside i_spy_final/env_backends/configs/environments.json

+Starting scene, visibility distance, gridSize, fieldOfView, and Height/Width can be changed without breaking the game.

+### Running Locally

+In order to run locally, the platform argument should be removed from environments.json.
+Afterwards, the game can run without any additional setup.
+Upon starting the benchmark, an AI2Thor screen will render, and the game will start.

+To install AI2Thor, run pip install ai2thor

+### Running on a Linux Server

+In order to run the game on a Linux server, you must first setup the environment.
+To do this, run setup_ai2.sh script, which will install the required linux packages, and initiate an 800x600 virtual display.
+Note that we need to initiate the virtual displays every time the environment is restarted.

+Additionally, the add "platform": "CloudRendering" to the environments.json configuration file.
+This will enable running AI2Thor headless.

+## Folder structure

+Inside i_spy_final/env_backends you can find the code used to integrate AI2Thor and other potential environment into the game.

+On every turn, all relevant metadata will be stored inside the metadata folder inside a json file.
+Moreover, the frames from each turn are stored inside the images folder.

+Both metadata and images folders maintain the following structure: model/experiment/instance

 ### Updates
 (February 2024): We have updated the framework code.
 If you have written games using the initial release version, see [this guide](docs/howto_update_to_v1.md) on how to update your game.